Ten-dimensional neural network emulator for the nonlinear matter power spectrum: Methods

 \subsection{Data and Combination of Emulators}

-For each of the simulations, in addition to the 6 fixed redshift bins at $z=0$, $0.2$, $0.5$, $1$, $2$, and $3$, the matter power spectrum was also computed and saved at $\gtrsim 100$ redshifts between $z=0$ and $z=3$.\footnote{Redshifts given by particle-mesh steps and comoving distance separations of $80\,\text{Mpc}/h$.} We interpolate the matter power spectrum at 28 extra $z$ bins within $0<z<3$, evenly spaced in $\ln a$ (where $a$ is the scale factor), and combine them with the original 6 redshifts to form a total of 34 redshift bins.
-We have confirmed that these 34 $z$ bins are sufficient to recover the orginal output of the simulations, with negligible interpolation error $\lesssim 10^{-3}$.
+For each of the simulations, in addition to the 6 fixed redshift bins at $z=0$, $0.2$, $0.5$, $1$, $2$, and $3$, the matter power spectrum was also computed and saved at $\gtrsim 100$ redshifts between $z=0$ and $z=3$.
+We interpolate the matter power spectrum at 28 extra $z$ bins within $0<z<3$, evenly spaced in $\ln a$ (where $a$ is the scale factor), and combine them with the original 6 redshifts to form a total of 34 redshift bins.
+We have confirmed that these 34 $z$ bins are sufficient to recover the original output of the simulations, with negligible interpolation error $\lesssim 10^{-3}$.

-We build two separate emulators for low and high-$k$ scale ranges.
+We build two separate emulators for low- and high-$k$ scale ranges.
 These emulators cover $0.006 < k_\text{low}/(h\,\text{Mpc}^{-1}) < 1.5$ and $0.025 < k_\text{high}/(h\,\text{Mpc}^{-1}) < 10$, respectively.
 As shown in Fig.~\ref{fig:low_high_k}, the L1 simulation matches the HF simulation well at large scales but deviates from it at $k\gtrsim 1.5h/\text{Mpc}$ significantly due to insufficient resolution.
-The L2 simulation has a maxmimum box size limiting it to $k > 0.025h/\text{Mpc}$, but is a good approximation to the HF simulation on small scales.
+The L2 simulation has a box size limiting it to $k > 0.025h/\text{Mpc}$, but is a good approximation to the HF simulation on small scales.
 We trim the range of data used to train each emulator, as including poorly converged scales can degrade the performance of the emulator across the entire spatial range.
 For the low-$k$ emulator (hereafter, { Emu1}), the L1 and HF power spectra are truncated at $k_\text{low,max}=1.5h/\text{Mpc}$ before being used for training.
 For the high-$k$ emulator (hereafter, { Emu2}), the L2 and HF power spectra are truncated at $k_\text{high,min}=0.025h/\text{Mpc}$ and $k_\text{high,max}=10h/\text{Mpc}$ before serving as training data.

-Our low and high-k emulators predict overlapping scales.
+Our low- and high-$k$ emulators predict overlapping scales.
 We blend the two emulators through a smooth ramp function to avoid discontinuities.
-Specifically, betweek $k_\text{min} = 0.025h/\text{Mpc}$ and $k_\text{max} = 1.5h/\text{Mpc}$, the prediction of the final emulator is given by
+Specifically, between $k_\text{min} = 0.025h/\text{Mpc}$ and $k_\text{max} = 1.5h/\text{Mpc}$, the prediction of the final emulator is given by

 where $w(k)$ is the weight function.
 We define $w(k)$ as a sigmoid function, i.e.,